 Emma has a passion for foreign languages.
 She spent four summers in three different language immersion programs and finished high school fluent in Spanish and French.

-Jacob’s interest in the Humanities led him to the Oxbridge Program in Scotland....while studying British History, he also explored the historic town of St. Andrews with faculty and students from around the world.
+Jacob’s interest in the Humanities led him to a program in Scotland....while studying British History, he also explored a historic town and lived with students from around the world.

 Nadine does not have a focus in a specific subject but wanted to learn more about global issues and have the experience of living away from home prior to college.
-She attended Duke’s Summer Program for High School Students.
+She attended an enrichment program at an university.

-Kevin knows he wants to further his study in math and science but wanted to stay close to home so the COSMOS program at UCSD was a perfect fit.
+Kevin knows he wants to further his study in math and science but wanted to stay close to home.
+He chose a local program with an engineering focus.

-Amanda wanted to explore another way of life....she went on a Putney Student Travel Tour to Vietnam and as part of her trip lived with a local family.
+Amanda wanted to explore another way of life.
+She went on a student trip to Vietnam and as part of her trip lived with a local family.

-Dan wants to increase his photography skills and joined National Geographic Expeditions to explore a new part of the world, practice his craft and create work for his developing portfolio.
+Dan’s goals were to increase his photography skills.
+He joined a specialized photography program to explore a new part of the world, practice his craft and create work for his developing portfolio.